dudewith3faces/nodejs-koa-starterpack/README.md

 ## NOTE

-- Use the CustomError class to create Http error when handling error
+- Use the HTTPError class to create Http error when handling error